yiisoft/widget/docs/guide/en/themes.md

 # Themes

-Theme is named extra configuration of widget that merged with default configuration.
-Themes defined in `WidgetFactory::initialize()`:
+Theme is a named extra configuration of a widget that is merged with default configuration.
+Themes are defined in `WidgetFactory::initialize()`:

 ```php